Lavender means summer, and the Mediterranean with its distinctive fragrance.

 Propagating lavender

-The solution that requires most patience, but is full of surprises!
+lavender seedGrowing lavender from seed requires most patience, but it’s full of surprises!

-Indeed, thanks to flowers cross-pollinizing each other, the child will only inherit a portion of the mother plant’s characteristics.
+Indeed, thanks to flowers cross-pollinating each other, the child will only inherit a portion of the mother plant’s characteristics.

 Preserving lavender

-Lavender flowers and branches can keep for months, even years, if kept in a dry place sheltered from the sun’s rays.
+Lavender flowers and branches can keep for months as dried flowers.
+Even years, if kept in a dry place sheltered from the sun’s rays.

-- Best is to hang floral panicles together in small bunches to dry them before keeping them.
+• Best is to hang bunches of lavender to dry them for keeping.

 Varieties of lavender

-The most common varieties are English lavender, followed closely by French lavender.
+The most common varieties are English lavender, followed closely by French lavender (here’s how to tell them apart).

 When traveling around Europe and the Mediterranean, you’ll encounter many more varieties of lavender, such as Lavandin, Spanish lavender, Egyptian lavender…

-Sometimes what you’ll find in the wild or in landscapes will be a mix of different species because of cross-pollination.
+• Sometimes what you’ll find in the wild when hiking will be a mix of different species because of cross-pollination.

-Additionally, each type of lavender occasionally develops sports that lead to new cultivars.
-When a particularly remarkable one is nurtured, the plant is patented and given a name.
-Garden centers are then able to offer it for sale for the enjoyment of all!
+• Additionally, each type of lavender occasionally develops sports (new cultivars).
+These are sometimes patented and given a name for garden centers to offer for the enjoyment of all.

 Lavender diseases and pests

-- This is possibly an infection by the septoria leaf fungus.
+• Lavender leaf spot: an infection by septoria leaf fungus.

 What to do to heal root rot on lavender

-There’s a small chance to save your plant if you:
+There’s a small chance to save your plant:

-- only water when the soil is really dry deep down.
+• only water when the soil is really dry deep down.
 Stick a finger or popsicle stick to 3 or 4 inches (around 10cm) deep.
 If it smears and stains, it’s still too wet.
-If it’s dusty, water away!
+If it’s dusty, water!

 This will put the plant in a better condition to fight the fungus off and bounce back.